The flood water has gone down and a barbeque table is waiting at the Horseshoe Bend on Thompsons Creek. I wonder how far it has travelled.

 * I have used the name Ethelinda as the majority of references to her (newspaper, birth recordings and John's death recording) used this spelling.
 The spelling on her headstone is Ethelenda.
 The spelling on the marriage record is Earthalenda.

-John Parkes Hope was born in Lincolnshire, England on 11 January 1807.
+John Parkes, son of George and Lucy (née Hill) Hope, was born in Wainfleet, Lincolnshire, England on 11 January 1807.

 His first wife was Ann Wilis who was born in 1810 in England.
 They had three children: